odnanref/TV-Show-Downloader/README.md

 # What the hell is this thing ?

+**This was changed from the code of Overclock**
+* I added e-mail notification of new download via a MailerListener added to a EventDispacher witch allow's me to add new features easily over time. *(Also I wanted to test Python)*

+* Details can be seen in the CHANGELOG

 Maybe you're a guy a bit like me -- who watch a *lot* of series -- so I guess you already know that downloading the latest episodes of all your favorites TV Shows is absolutely PAINFUL.
 I mean it, really.

 Each serie is released always the same day each week ; but obviously it's hard to remember the release day of all your shows (by the way, sometimes they make a little break, so you won't have episode during 2/3 months).